alex-sharifi/linux-tips/README.md

     - **Escape all special characters!!!**
     - `sed -f [sed-file] [file]` references a `sed` expression from a saved file.
     - `sed -i` edits the file in place, meaning that rather than sending the edited output to _stdout_, it will rewrite the file with the changes applied.
     - `sed 's/regexp/replacement/g/; s/regexp/replacement/g/' [file]` places more than one editing command on the line by separating them with a semicolon.
+Alternatively, just place one `sed` command after another because `sed` does substitutions in order.
   - `printf` does not accept _stdin_ but is given a string containing a format description, which is then applied to a list of arguments.

 - Navigation